Do you want to invite friends or family to come and visit you in Germany?

 More info can be found on the SchengenVisaInfo website.

-A single-entry visa allows its holder to enter the Schengen Area only once, within the given period of time, as mentioned in the visa sticker affixed to their passport.
-Once the visa holder exits the Schengen territory, he or she can no longer go back, even if they have not spent there the number of days as permitted by the embassy that issued them the visa.
+A single-entry visa allows the holder to enter the Schengen Area once within the validity period stated on the visa sticker in their passport.
+After exiting the Schengen Area, the visa holder cannot re-enter, even if they have not used all the days permitted by the visa.

 Multiple-entry visa